THE FOOD CULTURE OF THE PRUSSIAN KING

 Wine and prejudice

-Frederick II. devoted himself to making music and his correspondence until coffee, before receiving guests again.
-From 6 p.m. onwards, the evening banquet took place, again in a small circle, as large banquets with up to 1000 people were an exception, even for the king.
-The wine served was, how could it be otherwise, of French origin, usually a Bergerac or Bordeaux.
-Rhine wines were not served in the king's glasses because he blamed them for his father's gout: "If you want to get a foretaste of being hanged, you have to do nothing but drink Rhine wine," he is said to have once said.- How ironic that he himself later died as a man afflicted with gout.
+Until coffee time, Frederick II. devoted himself to music and his correspondence, after which he resumed receiving guests.
+At 6:00 p.m., the evening banquet began, once again in a small, intimate circle, as large festive banquets with up to 1,000 guests were an exception even for the king.
+The wine served was, unsurprisingly, of French origin, usually a Bergerac or a Bordeaux.
+Rhine wines never found their way into the king’s glass, because he blamed them for his father’s gout: “Anyone who wants a foretaste of being hanged need do nothing more than drink Rhine wine,” he is said to have remarked once. — What irony that he himself later died a man plagued by gout.

 The king's favorite service